 04 of 15

 You can grow pet-friendly bouquets with the lovely blue blooms of the bachelor's button, an easy annual for the sunny garden.
-Start seeds indoors six weeks before last frost, or sow them directly in average soil; it takes about 80 days to get from seed to bloom.
+Start seeds indoors six to eight weeks before last frost, or sow them directly in average soil; it takes about 80 days to get from seed to bloom.
 Leave the spent blooms in place for volunteers, and to nourish gold finches, which love the oil-rich seeds.Continue to 5 of 15 below.

 05 of 15

 The winter and very early spring blooms of the camellia help it fill a niche in the landscape when little else is happening.
-The rich dark green glossy leaves are handsome when camellias are out of bloom, but the prolific rose-like flowers are a stunning centerpiece when they appear beginning in November.
+The rich dark green glossy leaves are handsome when camellias are out of bloom, but the prolific rose-like flowers are a stunning centerpiece when they appear beginning in October or November.
 Both leaves and flowers are non-toxic to cats and dogs.

 Camellias live for decades, so choose their planting site carefully.
 They like a sheltered spot with afternoon shade, good garden loam, and moderate moisture.